GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-changes-january-2022/index.md

 To prevent abuse, explicit reporting limitations have been added.
 Learn more in [Privacy protection changes](#privacy-protection-changes).
 {% endAside %}

-#### Registering several triggers without redirects
+#### Registering multiple triggers without redirects

-It's also possible to register several attribution triggers without using redirects, by adding multiple pixel elements on the conversion side (one per trigger).
+It's also possible to register multiple attribution triggers without using redirects, by adding multiple pixel elements on the conversion side (one per trigger).

 #### Join the public discussion {: #3p-reporting-discuss }